Bio & CV

 Short Biography

 Dr. Henny Admoni is an Associate Professor in the Robotics Institute at Carnegie Mellon University, where she leads the Human And Robot Partners (HARP) Lab.
 Dr. Admoni’s research interests include human-robot interaction, assistive robotics, and nonverbal communication.
-Dr. Admoni holds a PhD in Computer Science from Yale University, and a BA/MA joint degree in Computer Science from Wesleyan University.
+Dr. Admoni holds a PhD in Computer Science from Yale University, and a BA in Computational Cognitive Science from Wesleyan University.

 Long Biography

 Henny Admoni is an Associate Professor in the Robotics Institute at Carnegie Mellon University, where she leads the Human And Robot Partners (HARP) Lab.
 Dr. Admoni studies how to develop intelligent robots that can assist and collaborate with humans on complex tasks like preparing a meal.
-She is most interested in how natural human communication, like where someone is looking, can reveal underlying human intentions and can be used to improve human-robot interactions.
+She is most interested in how cognitive science principles of human behavior can be used to improve robot and AI algorithms.

 Dr. Admoni has been awarded an NSF CAREER grant, an Okawa Research Grant, and the A. Nico Habermann Career Development Professorship at CMU.
 Dr. Admoni’s research has been further supported by the US National Science Foundation, the US Office of Naval Research, the Paralyzed Veterans of America Foundation, Google, Meta, and Sony AI.
 She has been featured in media such as Wired, NPR’s Science Friday, Voice of America News, and WESA radio.

 Previously, Dr. Admoni was a postdoctoral fellow at CMU with Siddhartha Srinivasa in the Personal Robotics Lab.
 She completed her PhD in Computer Science at Yale University with Professor Brian Scassellati in the Social Robotics Lab.
 Her PhD dissertation was about modeling the complex dynamics of nonverbal behavior for socially assistive human-robot interaction.
-Dr. Admoni also holds an MS in Computer Science from Yale University, and a BA/MA joint degree in Computer Science from Wesleyan University.
+Dr. Admoni also holds an MS in Computer Science from Yale University, and a BA in Computational Cognitive Science (a self-designed major) from Wesleyan University.

 Headshot